Kitataiki Akeyoshi

-Kitataiki Akeyoshi (北太樹 明義, born 5 October 1982) is a former professional sumo wrestler from Machida City, Tokyo, Japan.
+Kitataiki Akeyoshi (北太樹 明義, born 5 October 1982) is a Japanese former professional sumo wrestler from Machida City, Tokyo, Japan.
 Making his debut in March 1998, he reached the top division for the first time in September 2008, returning in January 2010.
 He won two second division jūryō championships in his career.
 His highest rank was maegashira 2.
 He retired in January 2018 and became an elder of the Japan Sumo Association under the name of Onogawa.

 Early life and sumo background

 As a boy Sanuki participated in swimming, soccer and some judo as an elementary school student.
 His only experience with sumo during this time was one national children's sumo competition.
 He went on to play basketball in junior high school.
 However, starting from his elementary school days he made several visits to the stable of Kitanoumi, who was an acquaintance of his father.
 Deciding he wanted something different he chose to join Kitanoumi stable, later renamed to Yamahibiki stable after junior high school instead of going on to high school.